| Endorsed by GLRC Executive Committee on March 2, 2007 I. Introduction Invasive species come from outside an ecosystem, degrade habitat,

 database can be added after we have demonstrated success in this initial

+step.
 Concurrently, though the Near Term Federal Action Plan, Federal

 Agencies committed to “explore creating a Rapid Response Subcommittee